vrutik2809/AlgoTreasure/index.md

 layout: "redirect"
 ---

-Welcome to the Duality Documentation main page!
-If you are not redirected automatically, [follow this link](pages/v1/Home.html) to the starting page for the latest stable Duality version.
+Welcome to the AlgoTreasure's main page!
+If you are not redirected automatically, [follow this link](pages/v1/Home.html)